Wooden-hammer-smashing-through-surface

 Here are a few examples of what a list post title might look like:

-Style tip: The number in a list post is usually written as a number, whatever the number is.
+Pro style tip: The number of items in the list is usually written as a number.

 Question and answer posts

-You can find out what questions your audience is asking, and how they’re phrasing those questions, using sites like Answer the Public and Quora.
+You can find out what your audience is asking and how they’re phrasing their questions using sites like Answer the Public and Quora.
 Or by visiting forums and comments sections relating to your subject.

 Inspiration posts